 A child may have SEND throughout their school career or for a short period of time.
 They may need additional or different help from that given to peers of the same age.
-This report gives information about our approach to early intervention and our provision for children with SEND.
+This report gives information about our provision for children with SEND.